‘Fat over lean’ is one of the first rules you will encounter when you learn how to oil paint.

 Different ways of layering fat over lean

-Broadly you’ll paint with turpentine-thinned paint, then neat tube paint, then medium or oil enriched paint
+Broadly you’ll paint with turpentine-thinned paint, then neat tube paint, then medium or oil enriched paint.
+Or you could choose to paint straight from the tube in each layer.

 It could be that you use only pigment and solvent for your first layer to block in the basic shapes in your painting.
 This is called painting imprimatura.
 Then in your second layer, you might thin your paint with turpentine.
 Then add a ratio of 2:1 turpentine to linseed oil mixture to your paint and then on top of that a 1:1 mixture and so forth.